OctopusDeploy/docs/docs/deploying-applications/aws-deployments/removecloudformation/index_content_[2018.2,).partial.md

 ## Create an AWS Account

 The instructions at [Creating an AWS Account](/docs/infrastructure/aws/creating-an-aws-account/index.md) detail the procedure for creating an account in Octopus.
+You can also choose to use a service role of an EC2 instance, in which case creating an AWS account is not required.

 ## Create a AWS Account Project Variable